jingconan/SADIT/README.md

 #### Use Other flow records

-SADIT does not only support the text output format of fs simulator, but also several other types of flow data.
+SADIT does not only support the text output format of [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf), but also several other types of flow data.
 The data wrapper classes are defined in `sadit.Detector.gad.Detector.Data` module and the handler classes locate in the `sadit.Detector.gad.Detector.DataHandler` module.